kensanata/just-halberds/Knives.md

 talent or increase the talent if you already have it.
 { #gaining-talents }

-When you learn "Fighting", choose a weapon instead: knife, spear, halberd, épée, bow, lance.
+When you learn “Fighting”, choose a weapon instead: knife, spear, halberd, épée, bow, lance.
 Note that you do not start with the Knife talent even though you own a knife.